When reading about heat pump water heaters, you might encounter the term “Coefficient of Performance” (CoP).

 What are R290 Heat Pumps?

-R290 gas boasts high thermodynamic efficiency, making it a superior choice for heat pumps.
+R290 gas boasts high thermodynamic efficiency, making it a superior choice for hot water heat pumps.
 Its environmentally friendly composition reduces greenhouse gas emissions, creating a cleaner planet.

 Moreover, R290’s non-toxic and non-corrosive characteristics enhance safety during operation and maintenance.